 - 3 jalapeño peppers diced

-- 1/2 of a cup of diced celery
+- 1/2 cup diced celery

-- 4 cloves of garlic, minced
+- 4 cloves garlic minced

-- 2 teaspoons of Cajun seasoning
+- 1 tablespoon Cajun seasoning

-- Kosher salt, to own taste
+- Kosher salt to own taste

-- freshly ground black pepper, to taste
+- freshly ground black pepper to taste

-- White rice for serving, optional
+- White rice for serving optional

-- Sliced Jalapeno peppers for serving, optional
+- sliced Jalapeno peppers for serving optional

 - Tabasco sauce for serving

-- Place the dried Northern beans in a colander, rinse the beans off thoroughly sorting through to remove any debris or broken beans at this time.
+Place the dried Northern beans in a colander, rinse the beans off thoroughly sorting through to remove any debris or broken beans at this time.

-- Drain off the water that the Northern beans have soaked in and place them back in the pot they have soaked in.
+Drain off the water that the Northern beans have soaked in and placed them back in the pot they have soaked in.
 Add 2 cups of vegetable stock to the Northern beans then add enough water to cover the beans and come about 2-3 inches above them, that should be about 6 cups of water give or take.
 If the beans become too thick during the process just add more water to the pot.

-- Next, add the chopped Ham steak, diced yellow onions, diced jalapeño peppers, diced celery, and minced garlic to the pot of Northern beans.
+Next, add the chopped Ham steak, diced yellow onions, diced jalapeño peppers, diced celery, and minced garlic to the pot of Northern beans.
 Place on medium heat and let pot come to a simmer, reduce heat if need be and cook on a low simmer for about 2 hours or 2.5 hours if you prefer a softer bean.

-- The last half of an hour is when you will add your seasoning to the pot, at this time add 2 teaspoons of low-sodium Cajun seasoning or regular, kosher salt, and freshly ground pepper.
+The last half of an hour is when you will add your seasoning to the pot, at this time add 2 teaspoons of low-sodium Cajun seasoning or regular, kosher salt, and freshly ground pepper.
 Cook on low for the last 30 minutes.

-- Serve over white rice with sliced green onions, sliced jalapeño, and tabasco sauce if desired.
+Serve over white rice with sliced green onions, sliced jalapeño, and Tabasco sauce if desired.